civol/HDLRuby/README.md

 __Warning__:

  - This is still preliminary work which may change before we release a stable version.
- - It is highly recommended to have both basic knowledges of the Ruby language and hardware description languages before using HDLRuby.
+ - It is highly recommended to have both basic knowledge of the Ruby language and hardware description languages before using HDLRuby.

 # Compiling HDLRuby descriptions

 ## Using the HDLRuby compiler

 'hdrcc' is the HDLRuby compiler.
-It takes as input an HDLRuby file, checks it, and can produce as output a Verilog HDL, VHDL, or a YAML low-level descriptions of HW components but it can also simulate the input description.
+It takes as input an HDLRuby file, checks it, and can produce as output a Verilog HDL, VHDL, or a YAML low-level description of HW components but it can also simulate the input description.

 __Usage__: